CodeNameSpirit/codenamespirit/README.md

-this is the first site that I've coded my self so it's a bit buggy:,) on phones it works best on desktop mode and on desktop ot should work just fine thank you!!!
+this is the first site that I've coded my self so it's a bit buggy:,) on phones it works best on desktop mode and on desktop ot should work just fine

+also check it out it contains my webcomics and links to other stuff I've done thank you!!!

 <!--